• Skip to primary navigation

 Store these red velvet cake bars at room temperature or inside the fridge for up to 4 days.
 Wherever you decide to store the cake, make sure that it is inside an airtight container.

-A close up shot showing one of my soft vegan red velvet bars on a white plate.
+A soft vegan red velvet bar on a white plate.

 A close up shot showing one of my vegan red velvet bars which has a beautiful, soft texture.